Miniseries and Film Adaptations of Pride and Prejudice by Jane Austen

 The 1940 Hollywood film

 It was set in a later period, for example, and some of the plot lines were altered.
 Still, the reception by critics and the public alike was positive.
 Today, it might be viewed far more as a novelty than as another means to enjoy the iconic story of Pride and Prejudice.
-It’s not readily available to buy or stream, but you might check your public library system.
+That said, many reviewers on Amazon love it and agree that while it isn’t perfect, the casting is wonderful and that despite the alterations, it’s a movie classic.

 More about this adaptation